slowernews/wisdom-tldr/README.md

 > *'Never put too much trust in friends, learn how to use enemies.' -- Robert Greene (2nd law of power)*

-> *'You are the sum of the people you surround yourself.'*
+You are the average of the people you surround yourself.

 > *'Infection: avoid the unhappy and unlucky.' -- Robert Greene (10th law of power)*